 Mayor found murdered in back of van days after politician assassinated in same region of Mexico

-A mayor has been found murdered in southen Mexico, local authorities announced Saturday, less than a week after another politician was assassinated in the same region plagued by cartel violence.
+A mayor has been found murdered in southern Mexico, local authorities announced Saturday, less than a week after another politician was assassinated in the same region plagued by cartel violence.

 The murder of Acacio Flores, who represents Malinaltepec, comes days after the killing of Salvador Villalba Flores, another mayor from Guerrero state elected in June 2 polls.

-Prosecutors in Guerrero state in a statement that Flores' death had been ruled a homicide and agents of the Ministerial Investigative Police were probing the case.
+Prosecutors in Guerrero said in a statement that Flores' death had been ruled a homicide and agents of the Ministerial Investigative Police were probing the case.

 The body of Flores was discovered with a bullet wound to the back of the head in the back of a van in Malinaltepec, a human rights campaigner told AFP.